Windesheim-OOSDDb2/roeivereniging/CONTRIBUTING.md

 ﻿# Contributing Guidelines

-Thank you for your interest in contributing to **Roervereneging**!
+Thank you for your interest in contributing to **Roeivereniging**!
 This document describes how we organize work using *Gitflow*, how to set up your branches, submit contributions, and ensure code quality.
 Please follow these steps to help maintain clarity, consistency, and a stable development process.

 ---